 Notes: The Census Bureau uses a federally defined poverty threshold that remains constant throughout the country and does not correspond to Area Median Income.
 For this table, the Census Bureau does not disaggregate racial groups by Hispanic/Latinx ethnicity.
 However, data for the white racial group is also reported for white householders who are not Hispanic/Latinx.
 Since residents who identify as white and Hispanic/Latinx may have very different experiences within the housing market and the economy from those who identify as white and non-Hispanic/Latinx, data for multiple white sub-groups are reported here.
 The racial/ethnic groups reported in this table are not all mutually exclusive.
-Therefore, the data should not be summed as the sum exceeds the population for whom poverty status is determined for this groups is equivalent to the population for whom poverty status is determined.
+Therefore, the data should not be summed as the sum exceeds the population for whom poverty status is determined for this jurisdiction.
+However, all groups labelled "Hispanic and Non-Hispanic" are mutually exclusive, and the sum of the data for these groups is equivalent to the population for whom poverty status is determined.